Outdoor Food Safety for Any Summer Event

-A UT Health Austin dietitian advises practicing outdoor food safety during hot summer days to protect you and your loved ones.
+UT Health Austin dietitian shares tips on practicing outdoor food safety during hot summer days to help keep you and your loved ones healthy and safe

 Reviewed by: Carla Cos, RDN, LD